-A History Of The Cadillac Motor Car Division of General Motors
+A History of Cadillac Motor Car Division of General Motors

 General Motors was formed from the remnants of the Henry Ford Company.
 After a dispute between Henry Ford and his investors, Ford left the company along with several of his key partners in March 1902.
 Ford’s financial backer William Murphy and Lemuel Bowen, called in engineer Henry M. Leland of Leland & Faulconer Manufacturing Company to appraise the plant and equipment in preparation for a liquidation of the company’s assets.